funkypants5/Addvice/README.md

+pre reqs:
+download node.js from : https://nodejs.org/en/

-download code and open VS code in the folder this is downloaded in
+download code and open VS code in the folder this is downloaded

 open terminal and run the following codes